TECHNICAL DOCUMENTATION SOFTWARE

 Documents are added once to the contents list of the dossier and can then be inserted at several positions in the structure.
 Documents can also be used in several dossiers.

-The requirements for technical documentation for medical devices include:
+The requirements for technical documentation for medical devices include, among other things:

-• Use of a special software documentation template to fulfil regulatory requirements.
+- Use of a special software documentation template to meet regulatory requirements.

 Various approaches are available to you for creating technical documentation:

-• Use of specialised software solutions for technical documentation that offer ready-made templates and comprehensive structuring options to do justice to the documented processes.
+- Use of specialised software solutions for technical documentation that offer ready-made templates and comprehensive structuring options to meet the documented processes.

-Training is also very important, such as training on technical documentation for medical devices.
-These training courses promote an understanding of industry-specific standards and regulatory requirements and contribute to quality assurance.
+Furthermore, training plays an important role, for example training on technical documentation for medical devices.
+These trainings promote an understanding of industry-specific standards and regulatory requirements and contribute to quality assurance.

 For documents added to the dossier as attachments, the valid release version is always used.